chakrabar/chakrabar.github.io/_posts/articles/2018-09-12-aspnetcore-on-windows-iis.md

 This is a FDD config, so the `processPath` points to the `dotnet.exe` that'll run the process, and host the main web dll (e.g. Web.Project.dll).
 On the other hand, for SCD on Windows, it'll create an executable for the main web (e.g. Web.Project.exe) and that'll be the target process.

+NOTE: When built with version `ASP.NET Core 3.1.3` (April 2020), other changes are not required, just enable the logging with `stdoutLogEnabled="true"`.

+See the last section _"Accessing the website locally and on network"_ if you are having trouble accesing the page from browser.

 <hr />

 #### Some common problems